In vivo Imaging

 Along with avoiding problematic side-effects of Gd3+chelate-based MRI contrast agents – which are in clinical use – Gd@fullerene-based compounds are a promising core for bright MRI contrast agents.
 We are excited by the design and synthesis of new Gd@fullerene derivatives with the aim of producing super-efficient contrast agents.
 Currently, the chemical reactivity of Gd3N@C80 are under investigation.

-To elucidate mechanistic apporoaches of identifying vulnerable atherosclerosis and to differentiate this type by in vivo imaging, MMP-specific imaging probes are under development.
+To elucidate mechanistic apporoaches of identifying vulnerable atherosclerosis and malignant cancers, and to differentiate this type by in vivo imaging, MMP-specific imaging probes are under development.
 Our first probe was based on FRET imaging and was selectively activatable by MMP2.
 Other types of probes are currently under investigation.